Shashwat121/PHMS_Project/README.md

+----------IMPORTANT---------
+The website is down as of July 2020 and will remain the same for the upcoming days.
+If you want to try out the functionalities, clone the repo and work on a local
+LAMP/XAMPP/MAMP/WAMP server.
+Thanks!

 #Website link for Patient Health Monitoring System:
 www.healthmonitoring101.in

 # PHMS_Project
 This project is known as Patient Health Monitoring System (PHMS).
 It is built on the LAMP stack and uses Python 2.7.13 as the backend